krozgrov/yalenestlocktest/README.md

 `pip install -r requirements.txt`
 `pip install -r requirements-no-deps.txt --no-deps`

+If you accidentally install `blackboxprotobuf` with dependencies and the runtime gets downgraded (you will see `ImportError: cannot import name 'runtime_version'`), simply reinstall the required `protobuf` wheel explicitly: `pip install --upgrade protobuf==6.32.1`.

 ## Environment File

 There is a template for `.env` file called `.env_template`.
 Simply rename or copy the `.env_template` as `.env` and fill out the 2 variables.
 For information on how to get the values for the ENV file, read the instructions found [here](https://github.com/chrisjshull/homebridge-nest/tree/master?tab=readme-ov-file#using-a-google-account)